tracy-o/learning-day/docs/decisions/elixir-erlang.md

 # Elixir & Erlang

-Elixir builds on top of Erlang.
+EElixir compiles to Erlang with no performance loss.
 Erlang's design goals are to abstract away many of the problems of designing and deploying highly available, concurrent, fault-tolerant systems.

 ## The Web is concurrent